TelosGlobal/telosdocs/telosnodesetup.md

 * Telos Validators play a key role in the operation of the network.
 * They provide stability, reliability, security and extensive infrastructure coverage for Telos network.
 * Contribute to Telos developerment toolkits, so as to get noticed by the voters & stay in BP list eligibile for incentives (in TLOS tokens).
-* Telos Validators verify transactions on the Telos networks by collecting transaction data and storing that information in blocks.
+* Telos Validators verify transactions on the Telos network by collecting transaction data and storing that information in blocks.
 * Once a block is prepared, validators broadcast the block to the network for verification.
 * Validators will earn block rewards in the form of TLOS tokens produced by token inflation.
 * Validators are responsible for Telos infrastructure growth, community support and education, and financial support for development of Telos DApps.

 ### Telos Validator Requirements
-* <u>__A Mission__</u> — what are you going to provide to the world as a Validator?
+* <u>__A Mission__</u> — what are you going to provide to the world as a Telos Validator?
 How will you spend your TLOS?
 Why should people vote for you?
-* <u>__Unique EOS producer account__</u> — This should not resemble the name of any current Telos Validator Candidates.
+* <u>__Unique Telos producer account__</u> — This should not resemble the name of any current Telos Validator Candidates.
 You can view all of the current Validators and Validator Candidates here: https://telos.bloks.io/
 * <u>__A few servers running nodeos__</u> — virtual machines or even a desktop with a lot of RAM would be ok to start off.
 Some Block Producers are running on desktop hardware (i7 or i9 chips).
 You just need to provide the RAM that is required by Telos Mainnet and it increases at 1 KB/block currently.
 It is ~ 12.56 GB at the time of writing this.
 * <u>__Website__</u> — your website should have a `bp.json` ([example](https://www.alohaeos.com/bp.json)) at it's root, and links to an ownership disclosure ([example](https://www.alohaeos.com/ownership)), and a code of conduct ([example](https://www.alohaeos.com/conduct))).
 * <u>__Producer account creation for rewards__</u> — Create a unique Telos Account that will be the name of your Validator.
 Telos Accounts are 12 characters long.
 For more, visit here: